Not an American user?

-To face the enemy under the city of Aleroth, the player can either import his old character or create a new one who will start out at level 35 with a good amount of gold in his pocket, ready to kick some skeleton butt.
+To face the enemy under the city of Aleroth, the player can either import his old character or create a new one who will start out at level 35 with a good amount of gold in his pocket.
 The gameplay remains completely the same as in the main game.
 The add-on doesn't add additional talents or spells to the game.
-Instead the player still chooses from one of five classes, earns experience points by completing quests and killing bad guys and monsters, levels up and gets some skill points to distribute among his many available talents to be used in combat.
-New items including more powerful weapons and armor also help to fight the enemy.
-Of course this time around the player tours the world in 3rd-person-view already as a fully fledged Dragon Knight this time around.
-So from the get-go everything is open for him - including the Dragon Form.
-The player can't however teleport himself back to his Dragon Tower and transform into a full Dragon because his teleport stone has been destroyed.
+Instead the player still chooses from one of five classes, earns experience points by completing quests and killing enemies, levels up and gets some skill points to distribute among his many available talents to be used in combat.
+New items including more powerful weapons and armor.
+Since the player character begins the game already as a Dragon Knight, the Dragon form is available from the onset.
+The player cannot, however, teleport back to his Dragon Tower and transform into a full Dragon because his teleport stone has been destroyed.

 Part of the Following Groups